JBrenn/SoilMoisturePattern/README.md

 =======
 # SoilMoisturePattern
-R Package for analyssing Soil osture Pattern
+R Package for analysing Soil Moisture Pattern
-* Mean relative difference computing
+* Mean relative difference

 # How to start